Privacy Policy

 We carefully select the service providers who process personal data on our behalf.
 If we engage third parties to process personal data under a data processing agreement, we do so in accordancewith Article 28 of the GDPR.

-Data transfers to the United States / End of the Privacy Shield
+Data Transfers to the U.S. / Discontinuation of the Privacy Shield

-We would like to expressly point out that, as of July 16, 2020, due to a legal dispute between a private individual and the Irish Data Protection Commission, the so-called “Privacy Shield”—an adequacy decision by the European Commission under Article 45 of the GDPR, which confirmed that the United States maintains an adequate level of data protection under certain circumstances—is no longer valid, effective immediately.
+We would like to expressly point out that, as of July 16, 2020, due to a legal dispute between a private individual and the Irish Data Protection Commissioner, the so-called “Privacy Shield”—an adequacy decision by the European Commission pursuant to Article 45 of the GDPR, which confirmed that the United States provides an adequate level of data protection under certain circumstances—is no longer valid, effective immediately.

 The Privacy Shield therefore no longer constitutes a valid legal basis for the transfer of personal data to the United States!